vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 the seeds of all nyayas, p.
 76. Madhavasvamin, p.
 770n.

-Mahābhāsyapradipoddyota, of Na.
+Mahābhāṣyapradipoddyota, of Na.
 Madhavayajvan, commentator of goji, p.
 964.

 Kauṭiliya, p.
 247.